 What is the Vision 2030 Blueprint Process?

 The Vision 2030 Blueprint Planning Process is a long-range pastoral planning process for the Diocese of Scranton.
-While looking proactively as the realities of our local church in the present moment, this process strives to meet the opportunities and challenges of the coming decade in order to create vibrant expressions of parish life rooted in the life of Jesus Christ.
+While looking proactively at the realities of our local church in the present moment, this process strives to meet the opportunities and challenges of the coming decade in order to create vibrant expressions of parish life rooted in the life of Jesus Christ.

 Prayer for Vision 2030